Tr331/JournalKeeper/README.md

 Future Enhancements

-    JavaFX Interface: Plan to transition from a CLI to a JavaFX graphical user interface.
-    Database Storage: Future versions could include support for database-backed storage, abstracting the repository layer for easy swapping between storage mechanisms.
+    JavaFX Interface: Plan to transition from a CLI to a JavaFX graphical user interface - Completed Database Storage: Future versions could include support for database-backed storage, abstracting the repository layer for easy swapping between storage mechanisms.
     Search Functionality: Add the ability to search journal entries by keywords or date range.